rm511130/Tanzu-Workshop-TKGI/README.md

 go run fact.go
 ```

+- It may take a few seconds, but you should see a log message indicating that your code is `using port 3000`.

 - Leave the code running and use a browser to access the following URL.
 Remember to use the proper FQDN that corresponds to your UserID: e.g. `user20` should use `http://user20.pks4u.com`.
 ```
 http://user1.pks4u.com:3000/1500